 The Scriptures reveal that though many from Ephraim, and Manasseh unto Zebulun laughed to scorn and mocked the messengers bearing Hezekiah's invitation to attend the Passover at Jerusalem, significant numbers from Asher, Manasseh, Ephraim, Issachar, and Zebulun did come and participate in the great feast (2 Chron.
-30:10-11, 18; 31:1, 6).
-Thus it is evident that the 726 BC Passover during the first year of Hezekiah took place before the fall of Samaria and not afterward as Thiele would have it.
+30:10-11, 18; 31:1 & 6).
+Thus it is evident that the 726 BC Passover during the first official year of Hezekiah took place before Samaria fell and not after as Thiele would have it.

-Here it is important to note that the problem does not lie with the Assyrian data per se, but merely with Thiele's interpretation of it in relation to the biblical record.
-As shall be shown, the solution neither necessitates altering the
+Here it is important to note that the problem does not lie with the Assyrian data per se, but with Thiele's interpretation with relation to the biblical record.
+As shall be shown, the solution neither necessitates altering the Hebrew text as Thiele chose to do, nor altering the chronology of the Assyrian kings.

-Hebrew Text as Thiele chose to do, nor altering the chronology of the Assyrian kings.
-All that is required is to recognize that the biblical account of Sennacherib's attack against Judah in the 14th year of Hezekiah and the incursion by that same Assyrian monarch in his third year as described by the Assyrian chronicles are not one and the same historical events, but rather two disconnected happenings.
+All required is to recognize that the biblical account of Sennacherib's attack against Judah in Hezekiah's 14th (2 Ki.
+18:13-16) is the very incursion by that same Assyrian monarch in his third campaign as described within the Assyrian chronicles.
+They are the same historical event, but 2 Kings 18:17-37 is a completely disconnected happening - a later attack.